jll63/yomm2/REFERENCE.md

 #### Synopsis:
 ```
-YOMM2_BEGIN(return_type, name, (type... argument)) {
+YOMM2_BEGIN(return_type, name, (unmarked_type... argument)) {
     ....
 } YOMM2_END;
 ```

 Add an implementation to a method.

-Locate a method that can be called with the specified `type...` list and add the definition to the method's list of definitions.
+Locate a method that can be called with the specified `unmarked_type...` list and add the definition to the method's list of definitions.
 The method must exist and must be unique.

+NOTE that the types of the arguments are _not_ marked with `virtual_`.

 `begin_method` and `end_method` are aliases for `YOMM2_BEGIN` and `YOMM2_END`
 created by header `yorel/yomm2/cute.hpp`.